 - ਭਗਤਿ ਭਾਇ ਆਤਮ ਪਰਗਾਸ ॥: Bhagti bhaai Aatam Pargaas (sggs 288).

-Now, the question is: What does happen upon becoming Mool-realized or Spiritually Awakened (a person of higher consciousness, the Gurmukh…)?
+Now, the question is: What does happen upon becoming Mool-abided or Spiritually Awakened (a person of higher consciousness, the Gurmukh…)?
 Does it mean one’s problems and strives will disappear?
 Does it mean that one retires from all activities of life and meditate twenty-four hours?
 No!

-According to the Gurbani, he accepts everything he undergoes as the Divine Hukam (Bhaanaa, Divine Will…) with equanimity of the mind.
+According to the Gurbani, he accepts everything as the Divine Hukam (Law of Nature) with equanimity of the mind.
 He is like the water drops which do not adhere to the lotus leaf!
-His mind becomes open to everything, but remains detached from everything!
+His mind becomes open to everything, but remains detached!